Technical SEO Audit Checklist For Local Businesses

 How Can I Improve My Website Speed and Performance?

-Website speed is a massive factor for user experience and search rankings, especially for local businesses.
-A study by Deloitte showed that even a 0.1-second improvement in site speed can boost conversions by 8.4% for retail sites.
+Website speed is a major factor for user experience and search rankings, especially for local businesses.
+A Google and Deloitte study found that even a 0.1-second improvement in mobile site speed lifted retail conversions by 8.4% and average order value by 9.2%.
 When a local customer is searching for a service, a slow-loading site is a deal-breaker.

 Page Speed Testing and Improvements